Darkseal/IIS-RestrictedAddressList/README.md

 # IIS-RestrictedAddressList
-PowerShell tool to export the IIS IP Address and Domain Restriction settings to a text list
+PowerShell script to export the IIS IP Address and Domain Restriction settings to a text list